Ernyoke/ervin-szilagyi-static-site/src/articles/an-introduction-to-aws-batch.md

 Essentially what we are doing here is creating a role with an IAM policy offered by AWS, the name of the policy being `AWSBatchServiceRole`.
 Moreover, we create a trust policy to allow AWS Batch to assume this role.

 Another important thing required by our compute environment is a list of security groups and subnets.
 I tie them together because they are part of the AWS networking infrastructure needed for the project.
-A security group is a [stateful firewall](https://en.wikipedia.org/wiki/Stateful_firewall), while a subnet is part of a virtual private network.
+A security group is a stateful firewall[^3], while a subnet is part of a virtual private network.
 Networking in AWS is a complex topic, and it falls outside the scope of this article.
 Since AWS Batch requires the presence of a minimal networking setup, this is what we can use for our purposes:

 ```terraform
 resource "aws_vpc" "vpc" {